Full Thrust: Thrust rating

 All ships need sublight engines with a Thrust Rating.
 This number represents how many Movement Units (MU) on the battle map a ship can change its speed per turn.
 Speed is incremental, so for instance a ship with a Thrust Factor of 3 can increase its speed up +3 MUs per turn: from a speed of 3 one turn, to 6 the next, then to 9 the next, and so on.
 It can also slow down its thrust rating per turn as well.
 If it were at speed 9, it would take it 3 turns to slow to a dead stop.

 Two movement systems are available: the default "cinematic" system, in which ships move and turn in the style of wet navy vessels as seen in space opera film and television, and the "vector" system which is a rather more realistic representation of movement in space but is somewhat more complex.

 All movement of ships is planned ahead of time, before the miniatures are physically moved.
 These movements are written down on a Movement Orders sheet and kept secret from other players until the turn begins.
 Players must move their ships as they have written them down on their orders sheet.
 Movement orders must also include the launching of any missiles and fighters.

 FTL

-Most ships also have FTL (faster-than-light) drives; the only ones that don't are in-system defence ships, orbital stations, or "battle riders" brought into combat via an FTL tug.
+Most ships also have FTL (faster-than-light) drives; the only ones that aren't in-system defence ships, orbital stations, or "battle riders" brought into combat via an FTL tug.

 The FTL is normally used not for tactical but for strategic purposes, allowing a damaged ship or an outnumbered fleet to flee from battle and preserve its remaining strength.
 Due to the physical nature of the FTL system, it can (in desperation), be used as a weapon itself although it has as much a chance of destroying the ship that deploys it as it does an enemy vessel.

 Variant settings, such as the one based in the Star Trek universe (Full Trek), may have different technology rules.
 In Full Trek, the nature of the Warp drive allows ship-to-ship combat while in warp.